OmniaUK/Ros2-Humble-interface-for-Unitree-Go1/README.md

 My hopes were to aid my University to use the robot for research, but also allow those with the same hardware in industry/ at home, to have open-source access to a better option (with comprehensive documentation) that would allow for faster development using a familiar ROS2 Humble framework.

 With special thanks to:
-- Patricia Shaw
+- Dr. Patricia Shaw
-- Tomos Fearn
+- Dr. Tomos Fearn
-- Helen Miles
+- Dr. Helen Miles
 - Aberystwyth University

 # Dependencies